 We were able to modify a few recipes to make them more backpacking friendly, but that required a change of ingredients as well, since the recipes often focus on a lot of perishable ingredients including meat and dairy.

 Overall, we definitely recommend Campfire Cookery as a fun and interesting addition to an outdoorsman’s library (and definitely for an outdoorswoman’s).
 Here’s a recipe from the book to whet your appetite.
 We used these Foil Mushrooms with Hazelnuts and Chives in their Mushroom Mustard Mashed Potaters recipe as well, and both were excellent!
 The hazelnuts are the surprise ingredient here, adding crunchiness and toastiness and turning this typical non-campy recipe into a gourmet campy one.
 My mouth is watering right now just thinking about them.
 I think I’ll make them for dinner tonight.

-Foil-Roasted Mushrooms with Hazelnuts & Chives
+Foil Roasted Mushrooms with Hazelnuts and Chives